-By means of a good performance management system.
+By means of an effective performance management system.

 This system creates an environment where employees should feel at ease when it comes to open and ongoing dialogue.
 A workplace with an air of support and encouragement, which will foster trust.

 Employees who believe their managers or supervisors—not to mention the company as a whole—have their best interests at heart will reciprocate.
-Knowing they have an employer who has a performance management system in place that will ultimately help them not only improve their work but their careers as well, increases the chances of their engagement to the company.
+Knowing they have an employer who has a performance management software in place that will ultimately help them not only improve their work but their careers as well increases the chances of their engagement to the company.

 Implement an employee performance management system where they are given clearly communicated objectives through consistent engagement.
 A system where they are encouraged to grow and where goals are set.
 Doing so can significantly increase the likelihood of them expending a bit more discretionary effort.

 - A better ROI